VCE Year 11/12

 Check the pre-requisites and preferred studies for any course/career you might wish to enter.
 Without the prerequisite studies, you will be cut off from that option.

 For example, as mentioned earlier the Victorian Government stipulates that all students selected for Primary Teaching Courses must have passes in a Year 11 Maths.
 Another consistent prerequisite is Chemistry, for anything in the Medical field, while Accounting is a common prerequisite in Commerce courses.
 Students should choose their program carefully on the basis of career aspirations, their strengths and their interests.
 Choices made may limit options at tertiary and TAFE level, so it is vital that students check the entrance requirements for any tertiary course they may want to undertake.
 As previously outlined, it is also recommended that a student should take the highest level of Maths that they are capable of, as this frequently increases options.

 It is the student’s responsibility to check that the chosen VCE/VET course meets the prerequisite requirements for any prospective future tertiary course they may wish to undertake.

 The following publications from VTAC will assist students and parents to select subjects that meet university pre-requisites.
 Please ensure you are referring to the appropriate document for your child.
 Also make sure you look at the requirements of a range of institutions as pre-requisite studies may vary depending on the institution.

-Distance education is available for some subjects such as LOTE.
+Virtual School Victoria (Formerly Distance Education) is available for some subjects such as LOTE.